RachealIlelaboye/LITA_Class_Project/README.md

 The sources of Data uses CSV,International Breweries.csv,excel filesand web data which can be accessed by the public.

 ### Tools Used
-Microsoft Excel for Data Organization, Data Cleaning and Preprocessing,Analysis, Visualizations,Data Summarization.
+-Microsoft Excel for Data Organization, Data Cleaning and Preprocessing,Analysis, Visualizations,Data Summarization.

-SQL (Structured Query Language) for Querying data, Data Aggregation,Data Filtering, Data Manipulation, Data Integrity Check and Data Exporting.
+-SQL (Structured Query Language) for Querying data, Data Aggregation,Data Filtering, Data Manipulation, Data Integrity Check and Data Exporting.

-Github for Building Portfolio.
+-Github for Building Portfolio.